 During a massage, the lymphocytes (otherwise known as your white blood cells) in your body increase.
 If you didn’t know already, these blood cells play a critical role in defending your body from diseases and lower your cytokines to reduce possible chances of inflammation.

-When your body’s inflammation levels decrease, conditions such as asthma, cardiovascular disease and depression will be prevented.
+When your body’s inflammation levels decrease, the lymphocytes will prevent conditions such as asthma, cardiovascular disease and depression.

 Additionally, massage improves the immune function of individuals who have HIV.